 So, What Is the TLC Diet?

 Unlike other diets focused on weight loss, the TLC diet is meant to be a sustainable lifestyle shift that people can stick to in the long term.
 These are the core tenets of the program, per the NIH:

-- 25 to 30 percent of your daily calories should come from fat, and specifically unsaturated fat in the form of vegetable oils like canola, avocado, olive, corn, sunflower and safflower.
+- 25 to 30 percent of your daily calories should come from fat, specifically unsaturated fat in the form of vegetable oils like canola, avocado, olive, corn, sunflower and safflower.

 - Daily cholesterol intake is limited to 200 milligrams or less per day.
 Cholesterol is found in all animal products.
 For reference, one whole egg contains about 186 milligrams of cholesterol, per the USDA.

-- Aim for 10 to 25 grams of soluble fiber daily.
+- Eat plenty of soluble fiber daily.